aws-ia/taskcat/README.md

 want to include in the test, and pass in parameter values from your AWS CloudFormation template. taskcat is implemented as a Python class that you import, instantiate, and run.

-taskcat was developed by the AWS QuickStart team to test AWS CloudFormation templates that automatically deploy workloads on AWS.
+taskcat was developed by the aws-ia team to test AWS CloudFormation templates that automatically deploy workloads on AWS.
 We’re pleased to make the tool available to all developers who want to validate their custom AWS CloudFormation templates across AWS Regions